 This musing method has been embraced by many DID client's and their systems.
 The positive acceptance of musing quickly demonstrates a mindset shifts and dramatic results in acceptance, cooperation, and communication.
 No matter where you are on the dissociative continuum.
 Healing is possible.

-Dissociative Identity Disorder need to seen as a normal and natural survival response to experiencing multiple threatening situations of abuse and trauma.
+Dissociative Identity Disorder needs to be seen as a normal and natural survival response to experiencing multiple threatening situations of abuse and trauma.
 The ability to compartmentalize in a victim's mind can be compared to the creation of "roles" (wife, husband, policeman, fireman...) in an average person.
-It is time that DID is normalized rather than being feared.
+It is time that DID be normalized rather than being feared or viewed as a disease.